“Do You Love Me”

 Jesus showed Himself to the disciples at the Sea of Tiberias (John 21:1-19).
 And He said to Peter, “Simon, son of Jonah, do you love Me more than these?”
 He said to Him, “Yes, Lord; You know that I love You.”
 He said to him, “Feed My lambs” (John 21:15).
 Peter had once declared, “Even if all are made to stumble because of You, I will never be made to stumble” (Matthew 26:33).
 But now Peter was humbled after his denial of Jesus.
 There is no confidence in himself that his love is greater than that of his brethren.
 And Jesus bade him, “Feed My lambs.”

 Again, Jesus asked Peter, repeating His previous words: “Simon, son of Jonah, do you love Me?”
 He said to Him, “Yes, Lord; You know that I love You.”
-He said to him, “Tend My sheep” (v.
-16).
+He said to him, “Tend My sheep” (John 21:16).
 And once more Jesus asked: “Simon, son of Jonah, do you love Me?”
 Peter was grieved because He said to him the third time, “Do you love Me?”
 And he said to Him, “Lord, You know all things; You know that I love You.”
-Jesus said to him, “Feed My sheep” (v.
-17).
+Jesus said to him, “Feed My sheep” (verse 17).

 Three times Peter had openly denied his Lord, and three times Jesus drew from him the assurance of his love and loyalty, pressing home that straight question.
 Thus, before the gathered disciples Jesus showed the depth of Peter’s repentance and conversion.